 Once you locate the blown-out capacitor, apply a soldering braid to the base of the leads.
 Push the heated soldering iron against the braid when it is wholly heated to get the solder to heat up and get drawn into the braid.

 Remove the capacitor from the circuit board by pulling until the leads of the capacitor are free of solder.
-The Remove residual solder from the circuit board's contact points using a soldering wick.
+Remove residual solder from the circuit board's contact points using a soldering wick.

 Remove a damaged capacitor on a circuit board.